saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 [0, -2, -4, -6, -8]
 ```

-It is possible to nest lists (create lists containing other lists).
+It is possible to nest a lists (create lists containing other lists) within another list.

-Example problem of nested lists:
+> An example code snippet to illustrate nested lists:

 ```python
 data = ["a", 'b', 10, 3]